Camping on the Isle of Skye

 Which are the best campsites on Skye?

-There are around 10 campsites on Skye.
-Which of these you consider the best campsite on Skye will be partly a matter of personal taste.
+Despite its popularity there aren’t huge numbers of campsites on Skye.
+However, there is a surprising variety on offer.
 Do you want to be close to shops or restaurants or in the middle of nowhwere?
-Do you want to camp somewhere small and friendly?
 Camp somewhere with a waterside view?
-Are beautiful views the most important factor for you?
 Or are you looking for a campsite with particular facilities such as an onsite shop or cafe?

 Most of the campsites on Skye have pretty good washing and laundry facilities, although a couple are simpler and more basic than others.
 Campsites on Skye range in size from only a handful of pitches to a whopping 120.
 Some have absolutely unrivalled views and locations.
-Here is our pick of the best campsites on Skye – with one to suit every taste.
+Here is our pick of the best campsites on Skye.

 Camping Skye is a community owned campsite run by the Broadford and Strath Community Company.
 The campsite is set in woodland on the outskirts of Broadford in the south of the island.
 It is just a short walk to the shops, pubs and restaurants of this waterside village.
 There are only 26 campervan and caravan pitches and 20 tent pitches, so competition for a pitch is fierce.
 Skye Camping regularly turn away hundreds of campervans and motorhomes that had not booked early enough in the summer months.